argymouz/alan-compiler/README.md

 The project was implemented in OCaml 4.05.0 using OCamllex 4.05.0, mehnir 20180703, LLVM 6.0.0 and Clang 3.8.0-2ubuntu4.

+Details concerning the Alan language can be found in alan2018.pdf.

 ## Instructions

 1) make depend